Active Learning Instructional Strategy: Think-Pair-Share

 • Identify topics/class sessions that would benefit from Think-Pair-Share.
 This may include class sessions that have a lot of time spent lecturing or topics that students consistently find challenging.

 • Explain to students why you are incorporating Think-Pair-Share.
-You may wish to share with students that these strategies have been shown to improve content comprehension, retention, and metacognitive skills, as well as providing opportunities to practice verbalizing their answers (a skill useful in their future career) and the chance to interact more with their peers.
+You may wish to share with students that these strategies have been shown to improve content comprehension, retention, and metacognitive skills, as well as providing opportunities to practice verbalizing their ideas (a skill useful in their future career) and the chance to interact more with their peers.

 Modification Ideas